MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-kerberos-easy-button.md

 When a user authenticates to Microsoft Entra ID, it issues a SAML token with a default set of claims and attributes identifying the user.
 The **User Attributes & Claims** tab shows the default claims to issue for the new application.
 Use it to configure more claims.

 The infrastructure is based on a .com domain suffix used internally and externally.
-More attributes aren't required to achieve a functional Kerberos Constrained Delecation single sign-on (KCD SSO) implementation.
+More attributes aren't required to achieve a functional Kerberos Constrained Delegation single sign-on (KCD SSO) implementation.
 See the [advanced tutorial](./f5-big-ip-kerberos-advanced.md) for multiple domains or user sign-in using an alternate suffix.

    ![Screenshot of User Attributes and Claims.](./media/f5-big-ip-kerberos-easy-button/user-attributes-claims.png)